 How many words in a sentence?
 It’s a good question that doesn’t get asked often enough.

-To improve the effectiveness of your resume, limit the length of each sentence to 25 words or less.
+To improve your resume’s appeal, limit the length of each sentence to 25 words or less.

 How to Count the Number of Words in a Sentence